Aharna

 Measure impact on workflow speed and decision confidence

 Track how RAG affects decision-making velocity and accuracy, not just query volume.
-The value of RAG is in enabling faster, more accurate decisions, not in replacing human judgment entirely.
+The value of building RAG agents is in enabling faster, more accurate decisions, not in replacing human judgment entirely.

 Expand to multi-system retrieval incrementally